-Review your finances and consider hiring a qualified financial planner
+Review your finances and consider working with a qualified financial planner

-It is important to review your cash flow (i.e., to take a look at how much money is coming in each month and how much money is going out to meet expenses).
+It's important to review your cash flow (i.e., to look at how much money is coming in each month and how much money is going out to meet expenses).
 From this, you can put together a short-term budget.

-If your monthly expenses are greater than your income, look for ways to cut spending or for possibilities to boost your income.
-If your monthly income exceeds your expenses, you can consider additional savings or investments using the inherited assets-to provide for your future.
+If your monthly expenses are greater than your income, look for ways to cut spending or boost your income.
+If your monthly income exceeds your expenses, consider savings or investment opportunities using the inherited assets.

-Retaining the services of a qualified financial advisor can be invaluable to you because your financial situation and income needs will likely change over time.
-Financial planners play a critical role in the quality of life enjoyed by millions of people by functioning as their personal financial advisor, and helping them to plan for and take control of their futures.
+Working with a qualified financial advisor can be invaluable as your financial situation and income needs change.
+Financial planners play a critical role in the quality of life enjoyed by millions of people by acting as their personal financial advisors and helping them take control of their futures.

-The planner's investment oversight and review can help with asset allocation (i.e., diversification), and can help to assess market risks.
-In addition, planners are trained to recognize how changes in your health or family situation, new hobbies or goals, market fluctuations, changes in tax laws, or changes in risk tolerance can all impact your financial situation.
+A financial planner's investment oversight and review can help with diversifying investments and assessing market risks.
+In addition, planners are trained to recognize how changes in your health or family situation, new hobbies or goals, market fluctuations, changes in tax laws, or changes in your risk tolerance can all impact your financial situation.

-For this reason, it can be beneficial to meet regularly (e.g., annually) with a planner to determine if there are any material changes in your situation and to determine whether your financial plan is still on track.
-From time to time, you'll likely want to adjust your investment goals, change your risk tolerance, rebalance your assets or implement a new income strategy in response to changes to your situation.
+It can be helpful to meet regularly (e.g., annually) with a financial planner to determine any material changes in your situation and whether your financial plan is still on track.
+From time to time, you'll want to adjust your investment goals, change your risk tolerance, rebalance your assets or implement a new income strategy as your situation changes.

-It is important to us that you know that you are eligible to work with a TIAA consultant at no additional cost to you.
+You're eligible to work with a TIAA consultant at no additional cost to you.
 To arrange for an appointment, call us at 800-842-2252, weekdays, 8 a.m. to 10 p.m.
-(ET).
+ET.